Canada identifies top rare earth projects

 Canadian industry want to secure 20% of global supply by 2018.
-At the moment China produces some 90% of the world's rare earths – used in a variety of industries including green technology, defence systems and consumer electronics – and also consumes the bulk of global production.
+At the moment, China produces 90% of the world’s rare earths – used in a variety of industries including green technology, defence systems and consumer electronics – and also consumes the bulk of global production.

 According to the report global production of REE currently totals roughly 130,000 tonnes per year.